thecodeteam/training/docker-workshop/websummit/lab4-container-persistence/README.md

 /student001 # touch hellopersistence
 ```

-Exit the container with `control+d`.
+Exit the container with `ctrl+d`.
 At this point, the container no longer exists.

 Create a new container by mounting the same volume:
 ```
-docker run -ti --rm --volume-driver=rexray -v student001:/student001 busybox
+docker run -ti --rm --volume-driver=rexray -v <studentID>:/<studentID> busybox
 ```

 Now enter `ls /student001` and you will see that our file has persisted. exit the container.